 Provide an updated copy of your CV or Resume, as relevant depending on which career route you are currently planning to pursue following graduation.
-Please highlight items that have been added since the previous Annual Evaluation in a different color (track changes is also fine) to make it easy to distinguish changes.
+Please highlight items that have been added since the previous Annual Evaluation in a different color (using the "Track Changes" feature is also fine) to make it easy to identify updates from the past year.